tatiana-uehara/crop-identification-deeplearning/README.md

 1. Sentinel-2 time series extraction using GEE
 2. Data visualization
 3. Data preparation for the model
 4. Classification algoritms:
    4.1.
 K-means
    4.2.
 Random Forest
    4.3.
 Sequential (deep learning)
 5. Accuracy metrics

 I hope you enjoy this example!
-Feel free to reach out for any question :)
+Feel free to reach out for any questions :)

 ps: this code was developed for a project under the MBA in Data Science by ESALQ-USP.